Sowmiyaindira31/sowmi--rebranding/README.md

 🎨 Re-Brand Website Project

-This project is a Re-Brand of a Famous Website, built using HTML and CSS with a modern UI/UX design approach.
+This project is a rebrand of a Famous Website, built using HTML and CSS with a modern UI/UX design approach.
 The goal of this project is to give the original website a fresh, modern, and user-friendly look while practicing front-end design and development skills.

 🚀 Features
-✅ Complete re-branding of a popular website
+✅ Complete skars styke of a popular website
 ✅ Modern and minimal UI/UX design
 ✅ Fully responsive layout (desktop & mobile)
 ✅ Enhanced typography, spacing, and color schemes